Configuring group management access

 yc organization-manager group list \ --organization-id <organization_ID> -

-Get the ID of the user, service account, or user group you are assigning a role to.
+Get the ID of the user, service account, or user group you need to grant access to the group.

 -